k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

   the next section).

 Finally, to make an evolutionary scenario available, it needs to be registered inside a ``*_strategy.py`` file.
 To do so, an ``evolutionary_scenarios`` variable has to be created.
 This variable is an array that contains 3-tuples.
+Each one has to provide:

+* a name for the evolutionary scenario that will be created;
+* a class that inherits from :class:`framework.evolutionary_helpers.Population`;
-As shown in the following example, each one of these contains a name for the evolutionary scenario, a population class and arguments that will be passed to the :class:`framework.evolutionary_fuzzing.EvolutionaryScenariosFactory` in order to instantiate the appropriate population object.
+* and parameters that will be passed to the :class:`framework.evolutionary_helpers.EvolutionaryScenariosFactory` in order to instantiate the appropriate population object.

+Here under is provided an example to setup an evolutionary scenario:

 .. code-block:: python